-The primary case definition for serious opportunistic infection (SOIs) for this study is: inpatient hospitalization or ED encounter due to the SOIs most commonly described in association with MS treatments, including herpes viruses (including herpes simplex, varicella, cytomegalovirus), mycobacterium tuberculosis, and progressive multifocal leukoencephalopathy.
+The primary case definition for SOIs for this study is: inpatient hospitalization or Emergency Department (ED) encounter due to the SOIs most commonly described in association with MS treatments, including herpes viruses (including herpes simplex, varicella, cytomegalovirus [CMV]), mycobacterium tuberculosis, and PML.
 The medical concept of serious will be operationalized as presence of relevant diagnosis code in inpatient records, ED records, or entered as such in prospective registry.
-The primary case definition for SOIs will be defined using the below ICD-10-CM codes (MedDRA terms are shown in APPENDIX 3).
+The primary case definition for SOIs will be defined using the below ICD-10-CM codes (MedDRA terms are shown in Appendix 3).